 - Has a condition that meets the SSA definition of disability

-Many Social Security Disability applicants get their first application (or more) denied.
-At John Foy & Associates, our Social Security Disability lawyers can help you strengthen your application and/or appeal a denial.
-We can also help you determine if you qualify and make sure your application continues all of the required information.
+Many Social Security Disability applicants get their first application (or more) denied, even if they should qualify.
+At John Foy & Associates, our Social Security Disability lawyers can help you strengthen your application or appeal a denial.
+We can also help you determine if you qualify and make sure your application includes all of the required information.

 Don’t consider a denied application to be the end of the road.
 You have options.
 For a FREE consultation to go over your application, call us today or fill out the form on this page to get started today.